rg-3/screenshot.js/README.md

 * Add support for taking a screenshot of a playing video loaded through an iframe.

+*  Add support for websites like DailyMail.co.uk who load videos from another origin without setting the `Access-Control-Allow-Origin` header.
+   It must be set or the video won't play when `crossorigin="anonymous"` is set on the video and that can be the case because of `src/js/content-scripts/set-cross-origin.js`.

 * Add support for taking a screenshot of a playing video on sites like Instagram.
   Instagram delivers video through another host, that means its videos are cross origin and require some extra work.